Why Kotor is Montenegro's premium-lifestyle market

 Who buys in Kotor

 Kotor's buyer profile differs from Budva's.
-Where Budva attracts holiday-rental investors and high-throughput buyers, Kotor attracts:
+Where Budva attracts holiday-rental investors and high-throughput buyers (see the Budva property guide for that market), Kotor attracts:

-- Retirees and long-stay residents drawn to the climate, the slower rhythm and the international community in Dobrota and PrΔanj
+- Retirees and long-stay residents drawn to the climate, the slower rhythm and the international community in Dobrota and Prčanj

 - Heritage buyers who want a stone Old Town apartment or a Dobrota palazzo